 - There's a "general awareness" about climate change, as expressed by 52 respondents.
 However, they also noted a specific knowledge gap regarding its direct impact on agriculture.
-Small-scale farmers are at a "heightened risk

 The amalgamation of both qualitative and quantitative data offers a comprehensive picture of stakeholder opinions.
 These insights are invaluable for interventions, policy formulation, and awareness campaigns tailored to the specific concerns raised by the community.